BeardedFish/Everybody-Edits-CTF/README.md

 ## Frequently Asked Questions

+### What version of .NET Framework is required in order to run this program?
+You need .NET Framework v4.7.2 in order to run this program.

 ### What software did you use to run the database?
 I used [XAMPP](https://www.apachefriends.org/index.html) to run a MySql database locally on my machine.